daattali/daattali.github.io/test.md

 ## Next steps

-You now have a functioning Shiny Server that can host Shiny applications or documents.
+You now have a functioning Shiny Server that can host Shiny applications or interactive documents.
 The configuration file for Shiny Server is at `/etc/shiny-server/shiny-server.conf` and by default it is configured to serve applications in the `/srv/shiny-server/` directory.
 This means that any Shiny application that is placed at `/srv/shiny-server/<^>app_name<^>` will be available to the public at `http://<^>your_server_ip<^>:3838/<^>app_name<^>/`.
 It's a good idea to have e look at the [Shiny Server Administrator's Guide](http://rstudio.github.io/shiny-server/latest/) to learn how to customize the server to your exact needs and how to manage it.

 ### Conclusion